The Undergraduate Program

 The Department offers a Bachelor of Arts in Music, Music Humanities, and Interdisciplinary Computing in the Arts - Music (ICAM).
 Emphasis available within the Music major include Composition, Performance, Literature, Technology, and Jazz Studies.
 Minors are available in Music and ICAM.

 University students wishing to acquire a musical background to support further study should take MUS 1A-B-C, which develops skills musicians use in the analysis and performance of music.
 Students interested in "music appreciation" should choose from the following courses, which introduce aspects of the rich heritage of music: MUS 4-15.
 These courses do not require prerequisites.
 For Music Minors with prior musical background who wish to continue in upper-division theory courses, MUS 2A-B-C (in lieu of 1A-B-C) is essential.

-Performance Ensembles are open for participation by all UCSD students.
-The ensembles include choral, orchestral, wind, and jazz ensembles.
+Performance Ensembles are open for participation by all UC San Diego students.
+These include choral, orchestral, wind, and jazz ensembles.

 Music 1, 2 and 2K Proficiency Exams